karimova/UCI_HW_Karimova/01_Excel_Challenge/Readme.md

 #### **Conclution:**

-These results showed, that curves of "Percentage Failed " projects and "Percentage successful" projects an approximate mirror image of each other: both, the higher percentage of successful projects and the smallest percentage of the failed projects related to the smallest amount of requested money (goal), with increasing the money-goal situation became opposite.
+These results showed, that curves of "Percentage Failed " projects and "Percentage successful" projects are an approximate mirror image of each other: both, the higher percentage of successful projects and the smallest percentage of the failed projects related to the smallest amount of requested money (goal), with increasing the goal the trend becomes opposite.

 ## **Bonus Statistical Analysis**

-In this part, I have tried to evaluate the number of backers of successful and unsuccessful campaigns by creating the summary statistics table (**Fig. 9** and **Fig.10**).
+In this part, the number of backers of successful and unsuccessful campaigns was evaluated by creating the summary statistics table (**Fig. 9** and **Fig.10**).
 New worksheet (**Bonus_Stat**) in the workbook was created.
 Then a column each for the number of backers of successful campaigns and unsuccessful campaigns were generated (**Fig.9**).

 <p align="center">